3D Object Pose Estimation

 The images received from Isaac_sim_unity3d, along with the bounding boxes, can be visualized in

-Note that, depending on the type of object, the model may not need the default of 50000 training steps.
+Depending on the type of object, the model may not need the default of 50000 training steps.
 You can end training sooner if the reconstructed decoder image, which is the output of the model, is clear over multiple training samples.
 This is a good check to determine the quality of the model.
 You can view the reconstructed image in the TensorBoard Images section.

-Also, the frozen TensorFlow model is only generated at the end of training (i.e. when the number of
+The frozen TensorFlow model is only generated at the end of training (i.e. when the number of

 iterations equals the value of the

 training_steps config option).
 So if you want to end

 training before it finishes the given steps, you can generate the frozen model from this